kaitwaite-boop/kaitwaite/README.md

 I'm a builder who happens to have a director title.
 I spend my days leading digital, measurement, and ops teams — and my evenings building the systems I wish existed.
 Data products, AI agents, dashboards, automations, frameworks — if there's a problem worth solving, I'd rather describe it in working code than a slide deck.

 15+ years across retail, e-commerce, and consumer goods.
-Gap, Amway, Vera Bradley, Victoria's Secret, Meijer — and currently leading measurement, insights, campaign ops, and comm ops at a global health & wellness company.
+Gap, Vera Bradley, Victoria's Secret, Meijer — and currently leading measurement, insights, campaign ops, and comm ops at a global health & wellness company.

 ---